tomasproanop/tomasproanop/README.md

 Nice to meet you.
 I'm Tomás.

-Here are some projects a worked on as part of my learning journey.
+Here are some projects I have worked on as part of my learning journey.

 If you wish, you can also see my [portfolio](https://tomasproanop.github.io).